 \subsection{Geometric optics limit}

-Let us consider a $4$--dimensional spacetime manifold $\left(M,g\right)$ where $g$ is the Lorenzian metric with signature $\left( -, +, +, +\right)$.
+Let us consider a $4$-dimensional spacetime manifold $\left(M,g\right)$ where $g$ is the Lorentzian metric with signature $\left( -, +, +, +\right)$.
 Let an associated covariant derivative operator be denoted by $\mathcal{D} _{\mu}$ with respect to the spacetime coordinates $x^\mu$.
 We denote the inner product of two objects, with respect to the spacetime metric, via the angled brackets, $\inner{.,.}$.
-In order to denote 4--dimensional vectors in their abstract form, we use the over--arrow, $\Vec{}$ .
+In order to denote 4-dimensional vectors in their abstract form, we use the over-arrow, $\Vec{}$ .

-The Maxwell field is often studied by a method similar to the ones of Jeffreys \citep{Jeffreys:1925}, Wentzel \citep{Wentzel:1926}, Kramers \citep{Kramers:1926} and Brillouin \citep{Brillouin:1926blg} (The JWKB method from thereon.).
+The Maxwell field is often studied by a method similar to the ones of Jeffreys \cite{Jeffreys:1925}, Wentzel \cite{Wentzel:1926}, Kramers \cite{Kramers:1926} and Brillouin \cite{Brillouin:1926blg} (The JWKB method from thereon.).
 The main idea behind this method is to expand the electromagnetic field tensor (or the associated vector potential) with respect to a smallness parameter in order to find the approximate solutions of Maxwell's equations.
 When the smallness parameter is taken to be the wavelength of light, the leading order part of the solution is known as the geometric optics limit.

-In order to show this explicitly, let us start with introducing the skew--symmetric electromagnetic field tensor , $\tensor{\mathcal{F}}{_\mu_\nu}$.
+In order to show this explicitly, let us start with introducing the skew-symmetric electromagnetic field tensor, $\tensor{\mathcal{F}}{_\mu_\nu}$.
 The Maxwell equations in curved spacetime are represented by the following set of equations,

 in the absence of electromagnetic sources.
-Here, the square brackets in the second equality represent the anti--symmetrization operator.
+Here, the square brackets in the second equality represent the anti-symmetrization operator.
 As the field tensor satisfies the Bianchi identity, it can be expressed by a locally exact form.
 This allows it to be represented in terms of a complex vector potential, $\Vec{\mathcal{A}}$, i.e.,